-OK so hold on tight while I burst a few bubbles and I apologise ahead of time if I offend anyone.
-I have been known to be a little direct and dare I say it, blunt.
+OK, so hold on tight while I burst a few bubbles and I apologise ahead of time if I offend anyone.
+I have been known to be a little direct and dare I say, blunt.

 Time to get Real

-And the same theory goes for shoes.
+The same goes for shoes.
 Stop filling your suitcase with shoes that you will not wear or at best will only wear once or twice on the trip.